Authentic Holland

 - Some short city walks

-- 7-speed unisex city touring bike (Gazelle Chamonix or Velo de Ville C100) with handbrakes, gel saddles, frame lock, & pannier
+- 7-speed unisex hybrid city touring bike rental (Azor) with handbrakes, repair kit with pump, & pannier bag

 - Route notes & maps (one set per cabin)